nodejs/TSC/README.md

 ## Policy Change Proposal Process

-The Node.js TSC is chartered to oversee the technical governance of all Top Level Projects and Working Groups under the Node.js Foundation.
+The Node.js TSC is chartered to oversee the technical governance of all Top Level Projects and Working Groups under Node.js.
 The TSC establishes the default governance, conduct, and licensing policies for all Top Level Projects.
 Top Level Projects and Working Groups have broad powers of self-governance.